-Now you can upload your lead magnet to your email marketing program and have it set up for delivery.
-If you have a blog or a website, you can embed your lead magnet on the front page.
-Now you have your professional-looking lead magnet ready for delivery into the hands (or emails) of your ideal clients.
+Now you can upload your lead magnet to your email marketing program and set it up for delivery.
+You can embed your lead magnet on the front page if you have a blog or website.
+Now you have your professional-looking lead magnet ready for delivery into your ideal clients' hands (or emails).

-To share your freebie on an Instagram post or Pinterest, you might need to create a mockup.
+You might need to create a mockup to share your freebie on an Instagram post or Pinterest.
 A mockup is a virtual and “mouth-watering” representation of your freebie that causes the reader to want to download it instantly.

 You can create this in Canva.
 My lead magnet template bundle comes with pre-made templates for Pinterest, Instagram, and Facebook.

 Have questions about implementing any of the steps above or need more feedback?
 Check out the Canva Templates, Tech, and Tutorials for Coaches & Online Business Owners Facebook group